Smash the Control Machine: Songs

-Numb & Dumb

-Otep has described the song as "a look at the apathy that infects the American soul and a provocation to destroy it."
+"Rise, Rebel, Resist" discusses "human rights, civil rights, and about justice and fairness in [The US]".
+"Numb and Dumb" is a look at the apathy that infects the American soul and a provocation to destroy it."

-Run For Cover

 Otep wrote "Run For Cover" for the band's military fans.
 "When I was writing it, I was getting messages at the time from soldiers– supportive messages from soldiers in Iraq and Afghanistan.
 I was thinking heavily about them and how they all thank us for writing our music and speaking out when they can’t and how our music helps them when they’re out on patrol.
 And, I wanted to write a song that would get everyone pumped up enough to fight their own battles."

-Kisses and Kerosene
+Two of the album's songs are thematic continuations from songs featured on Otep's prior albums.
+According to Otep, "Ur A Wmn Now" (stylised in all caps) is the final part of a sequence of songs starting with "Emtee" from Sevas Tra, and continuing with "Autopsy Song" from House of Secrets and "Perfectly Flawed" from The Ascension.
+Lyrically, the song "deals with the archaic and sometimes barbaric rites and rituals, that transition girls into women.
+It is a challenge to those social and cultural fossils and offers a rather common sense idea for what a real woman is: someone, who has accepted the responsibility of becoming their own person and with it, all the struggles, sacrifices, and successes."
+Koichi Fukada of Static-X and Emilie Autumn contributed piano and violin to the song, respectively.
+Otep has described "Where The River Ends" as a sequel to "Jonestown Tea" (from Sevas Tra).

-Otep explained the song in an interview to Damnation Vault;"I had read an article about a rather diseased rodent of a human being, who had hurt some children in the most terrible way imaginable.
+In an interview to Damnation Vault, Otep explained the concept behind "Kisses and Kerosene";"I had read an article about a rather diseased rodent of a human being, who had hurt some children in the most terrible way imaginable.
 During his trial, he was sort of just laughing at what he’d done and how he hurt these kids and taking their lives.
 And these are young kids, these are little eight/nine-year-old children.
 And I just — you know, there’s a part of me that’s got this — I’m empowered by the vigil anti-spirit and I didn’t think that sending him to jail was an appropriate punishment, and that was my idea of what the appropriate punishment would’ve been to someone who steals innocence and hurts children."

-UR A WMN NOW

-"UR A WMN NOW" is significantly different to the rest of the songs on the album, being a piano and violin song.
-Otep has said of the song: “Ur A Wmn Now” deals with the archaic and sometimes barbaric rites and rituals, that transition girls into women.
-It is a challenge to those social and cultural fossils and offers a rather common sense idea for what a real woman is: someone, who has accepted the responsibility of becoming their own person and with it, all the struggles, sacrifices, and successes."Otep has also said the song is part of a sequence of songs; "Emtee" from Sevas Tra, "Autopsy Song" from House of Secrets, "Perfectly Flawed" from The Ascension and "UR A WMN NOW".

-Koichi Fukada of Static-X and Emilie Autumn contributed piano and violin to the song, respectively.

-Where The River Ends

-Otep has described "Where The River Ends" as a sequel to "Jonestown Tea" from Sevas Tra.